Katniss Everdeen: Mockingjay

-In Mockingjay, Katniss is rescued and taken to the subterranean civilization of District 13 and meets with the people and their leader, President Alma Coin.
+Katniss is rescued and taken to the subterranean civilization of District 13 and meets with the people and their leader, President Alma Coin.
 She is then taken to see the remains of District 12.
-She agrees to be the Mocking Jay, the symbol of the rebellion.
-A love triangle between Katniss, Peeta, and Gale slowly unfolds, forcing Katniss to decide whom she wants to be with—a situation complicated by the fact Peeta is currently being tortured in the Capitol while Gale is at Katniss's side.
+Deeply affected by this, Katniss agrees to be the symbolic leader of their rebellion: "the Mockingjay", the face of the rebels.
+She discovers Cinna has been killed by the Capitol, but the rest of her prep team survived in District 13's captivity.
+They prep Katniss for the cameras when she agrees to start doing propaganda pieces for the rebels.
+A love triangle between Katniss, Peeta, and Gale slowly unfolds, forcing Katniss to decide whom she wants to be with.
+The situation is complicated by the fact Peeta is currently being tortured in the Capitol while Gale is at Katniss's side.
 Katniss also forms a bond of friendship with Finnick, who goes through the same pain she is going through and can understand her situation.

-Katniss agrees to be the symbolic leader of their rebellion: "the Mockingjay", the face of the rebels.
-She discovers Cinna has been killed by the Capitol, but the rest of her prep team survived in District 13's captivity; they prep Katniss for the cameras when she agrees to start doing propaganda pieces for the rebels.
-Katniss becomes increasingly emotionally unstable by the horrors she witnesses—mass slaughter, the destruction of the only home she has ever known with 90% of the citizens of District 12 dead, many friends killed due to their association with her, and Peeta being beaten on live television.
-After a rescue mission in which a team from District 13 brings Peeta back, she finds out his memories have been distorted by tracker jacker venom, a mind-control torturing method referred to as "hijacking".
-He now hates and wants to kill Katniss, believing she is a muttation created by the Capitol.
+Katniss becomes increasingly emotionally unstable by the events of the revolution.
+After a rescue mission in which a team from District 13 brings Peeta back, she finds out his memories have been hijacked by tracker jacker venom.
+He now hates and wants to kill Katniss, believing she is a genetically modified "muttation" created by the Capitol.
 Katniss becomes even more determined to kill Snow after this.

-She, along with a group of sharpshooters that include Gale, Finnick, and later Peeta (much to Katniss's dismay) sneak into the Capitol at the cost of several of their own lives in an attempt to kill Snow.
-Along the way, they encounter sadistic traps created by game makers to make sport of their deaths, and on one occasion, Finnick and Katniss fight off muttations, who start decapitating Finnick, leading Katniss to explode the Holo to allow her friend a quick death.
+She, along with a group of sharpshooters that include Gale, Finnick, and later Peeta sneak into the Capitol at the cost of several of their own lives in an attempt to kill Snow.
+Along the way, they encounter sadistic traps created by game makers to make sport of their deaths.
 As the remaining team gets close to the presidential mansion, an array of bombs are dropped from a Hovercraft, with only some exploding, killing the refugee Capitol children on whom they were dropped.
 Rebel medics, including Prim, rush to help the children, but as they arrive the rest of the bombs explode.
 Prim is killed in front of Katniss, while Katniss's body is severely burned.
 Although she makes a remarkable physical recovery, Katniss temporarily loses the ability to speak, traumatized by the death of her sister.
 It is possible Gale was involved in the making of the bombs that killed Prim, although he denies knowing civilians would be attacked.